centreon/centreon-archived/doc/en/api/clapi/objects/services.rst

 In order to remove the severity from a service, use the **UNSETSEVERITY** action::

-  [root@centreon ~]# ./centreon -u admin -p centreon -o SERVICE -a unsetseverity -v "Centreon-Server;ping"
+  $ ./centreon -u admin -p centreon -o SERVICE -a unsetseverity -v "Centreon-Server;ping"

 Required parameters: